ProfessorAyman/NEWMOTD/README.md

 # All Rules Provided Below.
-* No FFA, Be Respectful To All Players, No Harrassment, Admins word is final.
+* No FFA/RFFA, Be Respectful/No Hate, No Smoke/fire bombs, No Impersonation, No Ballistas/Bows, Admins word is final.
 * Owners/Admins are Identified with gd. in their username.
 <a id="Galactic Duels - Discord Server">https://discord.gg/nkdfmUXb</>